Jaseci-Labs/jaseci/docs/docs/learn/language_basics/Jaclang_package.md

 # Jaclang Package & Import System

-Jaclang supports a modular package system, allowing you to organize Jac code across multiple files and folders.
-This promotes reusability, clean design, and scalability.Jac packages are directories containing an `__init__.jac` file to define what’s exposed during import.
+Jaclang features a modular package system that helps organize code across multiple files and folders, enhancing reusability, clean design, and scalability.
+Similar to Python, Jac packages are directories containing an `__init__.jac` file that defines what is exposed when the package is imported.
+This structure allows developers to group related code logically and control the public interface of the package, making it easier to manage larger projects efficiently.

 ## Folder structure